 West Virginia Worker’s Compensation versus Deliberate Intent Claims

-If you were injured while coal mining or working for a coal mining company, you were likely directed to file for workers’ compensation benefits, which was appropriate.
-However, as you may have already learned, West Virginia worker’s compensation benefits are often not enough, especially after a serious coal mining injury.
+If you were injured while coal mining or working for a coal mining company, you were likely directed to file for West Virginia workers’ compensation benefits, which was appropriate.
+However, as you may have already learned, West Virginia worker’s compensation benefits are often not enough, especially after a serious coal mining injury or wrongful death.

-At West Law Firm, we have a successful track record of helping injured workers with West Virginia deliberate intent claims recover the compensation they need to get back on their feet.
+At West Law Firm, we have a successful track record of helping injured workers with West Virginia deliberate intent claims recover the compensation they deserve.
 We also understand the complexities of the laws and regulations that govern coal mining accidents and deliberate intent claims.
-Most importantly, we have the skill and experience to make those laws work for you.
+In other words, we know what it takes to win.

-Why It’s Important to Consult with a West Virginia Coal Mining Accident Attorney
+Why It’s Important to Consult with a West Virginia Coal Mining Injury Attorney

-If you or a loved one has been seriously injured in a coal mining accident, there are many reasons why it’s imperative to consult with a WV coal mining accident attorney as soon as possible after an injury, including the below:
+If you or a loved one has been seriously injured in a coal mining accident, there are many reasons why it’s important to speak with an experienced coal mining accident lawyer as soon as possible after an injury, including the below:

 - First, coal mine owners and operators will not increase safety standards and procedures unless their bottom line is affected.
 As you probably already know, they’re in it to make a profit.
 In fact, in December of 2013, the U.S. Mine Safety and Health Administration, also known as MSHA, issued 135 citations during its inspections of West Virginia mines, according to the West Virginia Gazette.
 May there never be another Sago or UBB mine disaster.
 Your legal action, combined with the legal action of other injured coal miners, will increase worker safety and reduce future coal mining accidents.

 - Second, workers compensation may not fully compensate you for your losses, including past and future lost wages, pain, suffering, and medical bills.
 You may be entitled to much more than workers compensation benefits, including in some cases punitive damages.